arialdomartini/ace-jump-mode-wiki/AceJump-FAQ.md

 - `'frame`  : ace jump will work for the all windows in current frame.
 - `'window` : ace jump will only work on current window only.
 This is the same behavior for 1.0 version.

+### I don't want to search punctuation under word mode as default behavior
+Yes, now we have an option for this:  `ace-jump-mode-detect-punc`.
+Be default, its value is t, which means, when you input a punctuation under word mode, ace jump will detect it and use char mode to process this punctuation.
+Of course, if you do not like this behavior, you can set it to nil.
+And word mode will only handle the digit and alpha, while report a error when you input a punctuation.

 ### There is only one query char for word, why don't you add more?
 I think someone may also be confused about when should I use `isearch` or when should I use `ace jump`.
 Does `ace jump` duplicate with `isearch`?
 Why don't you add more keys to replace the isearch?
 I agree that it is a little confusing when you try the `ace jump` at the very beginning.
 I am also using the `ace jump` and `isearch` under different circumstance.
 Let me explain about the major difference between them: